-Wentworth is one of the true highlights of the golfing calendar for me and our annual return to the famous Surrey parkland course starts the run-up to the second Major, the US Open, in a little over 3 weeks time.
-The winner of this event gets an automatic invitation to the Merion Golf Club in Ardmore, Pennsylvania if they've not already qualified, however for many this will be more about taking a share of the generous €4.75m prize fund which can make a real difference in the Race To Dubai as well as helping to secure 2014 playing privileges by taking home a healthy cheque.
+Wentworth is one of the true highlights of the golfing calendar for me and our annual return to the famous Surrey parkland course starts the run-up to the second Major Championship, the US Open, in a little over 3 weeks time.
+The winner of this event gets an automatic invitation to Pinehurst if they've not already qualified, however for many this will be as much about taking a share of the generous €4.75m prize fund that can make a real difference in the Race To Dubai and Ryder Cup qualification as well as helping to secure 2015 playing privileges for those lower down the pecking order.

 As usual for this event we have pretty much all of the World's best European Tour players in attendance this week, including 9 of the World's top 30 players - namely Stenson, Garcia, Rose, McIlroy, Schwartzel, Donald, Poulter, Westwood and Kaymer - plus an excellent supporting cast as you'd expect for the European Tour's flagship event.
 The only obvious names missing are Graeme McDowell, who's chosen to stay Stateside with his pregnant wife Kristin, and Victor Dubuisson who's pulled out due to injury, however other than that we've got a pretty healthy attendance.